centifanto/centifanto.github.io/_posts/2023-03-11-My comprehensive note management systems research.md

 Enter Amplenote a little over year ago.
 I thought I needed an all-in-one system that enabled my brain to empty itself quickly, and then transform the brain dump information rapidly and seamlessly to a useful task or note without friction.
 I had zero interest in multiple apps since I thought too much might get lost in the shuffle of multiple sources of information between note and tasks apps.
 So I started dumping information in, developing quite the effective workflow.
 And the Amplenote community was really great; small, growing, dev team and founder very responsive and helpful.
 And while it was initially a great Task+Note system, it quickly showed itself inadequate for my needs.

-Long story short, I am now all in on [Obsidian](https://obsidian.md) for my notes/knowledge management, and [Todoist](https://todoist.com/) for my tasks.
-I will be writing separate blog posts for my reasons on using both.
-This current post is just to detail some of the issues I have found with the other note apps out there, and since everyone has different requirements, you might disagree or maybe find it helpful.

 I have realized while having my notes and tasks in one place seems like a good idea, it actually often confuses my brain.
 Is it a project note or a small note?
 Personal or work?
 If a project note, do I put the tasks in the note or create a separate task note for the project note?
 How will I find the tasks if they're buried a large note?
 What if I moved that note and forget my tasks are in there?
 I am sure to others it's not a brain breaking issue, but it got overwhelming for me.

 Also, in the list below, you will see some apps that try to do both and fail miserably, making them worse than just a pen and paper IMO.
 And some of them don't even have E2EE on the notes, so all my sensitive notes/data is potentially exposed if a hacker or disgruntled employee wanted to take a peek.
 Hence I am now strongly convinced in the separation of my sensitive/valuable notes and my relatively non-sensitive tasks.

 Lastly, I realized how much I appreciated local file control of these sensitive and valuable notes, which really cuts out a lot of the apps below.

-So anyways, onto the list.

-*NOTE: Anything idiotically restricted to Apple, e.g. Drafts, Craft, Roam, Bear etc, I automatically ignore*
+Long story short, I am now all in on [Obsidian](https://obsidian.md) for my notes/knowledge management, and [Todoist](https://todoist.com/) for my tasks.
+I will be writing separate blog posts for my reasons on using both.
+This current post is just to detail some of the issues I have found with the other note apps out there, and since everyone has different requirements, you might disagree or maybe find it helpful.
+So, onto the list.

 # Previous two note apps I used